fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Storage/v1.2.0/Get-AzureRmStorageAccountNameAvailability.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmStorageAccountNameAvailability** cmdlet checks whether the name of an azure_2 Storage account is valid and available to use.
+The **Get-AzureRmStorageAccountNameAvailability** cmdlet checks whether the name of an Azure Storage account is valid and available to use.

 ## EXAMPLES